Silence

 Matrix Music and Chrom Records, 2004

-With their fourth studio album, Silence became part of the legend surrounding Matej Smolnik a.k.a.
+With their third studio album, Silence became part of the legend surrounding Matej Smolnik a.k.a.
 Vain, a promising young artist whose sudden death in 1998 – a death that remains shrouded in mystery – unveiled a unique musical legacy, as well as an assorted collection of prose and drawings.

 The connection between Vain and Silence is apparent and yet difficult to pinpoint.
 They share many things: bits and pieces of their past, certain aspects of their personalities and, most importantly, their work.
 It is impossible to draw a clear line between Vain and Silence, as it is impossible to distinguish between myth and reality.

-The music, a combination of electronic beats and acoustic elements – ranging from classical string arrangements to exotic instruments (santur, koto, valiha ...) – is where Vain and Silence are one: uncompromising and undeterred by the stifling demands of the music business.
+The music, a combination of electronic beats and acoustic elements – ranging from classical string arrangements to exotic instruments (santur, koto, valiha...) – is where Vain and Silence are one: uncompromising and undeterred by the stifling demands of the music business.
 As Vain wrote in his diary: The trouble with music is that it often deals with listeners.

 The album is available on Bandcamp